hmatalonga/moveme/README.md

 ### moveMe.toNext(element, [options])

-Moves the given html dom element to the next position relative to the parent node.
+Moves the given HTML DOM element to the next position relative to its current position.

 ### moveMe.toPrevious(element, [options])

-Moves the given html dom element to the previous position relative to the parent node.
+Moves the given HTML DOM element to the previous position relative to its current position.

 ### moveMe.toFirst(element, [options])

-Moves the given html dom element to the first position of the parent node.
+Moves the given HTML DOM element to the first position of the parent node.

 ### moveMe.toLast(element, [options])

-Moves the given html dom element to the last position of the parent node.
+Moves the given HTML DOM element to the last position of the parent node.

+### moveMe.toPosition(element, position, [options])

+Moves the given HTML DOM element to the given position of the parent node.

 ---
 **Note:** When a movement is not possible, either a position is not value or the element is already at the requested position, all methods will stop with a `return` statement.